ewenexpuesto/Detection_and_tracking_of_interest_points_in_an_image_sequence/Report.md

 SLAM with DATMO is a model which tracks moving objects in a similar way to the agent itself.

 A robot has idiothetic (himself) sources of position and motion knowledge as well as allothetic (others) sources. **We are only studying allothetic images sources**.
-Our program takes as input a video. **The goal is to follow the objects present on the video**.
+Our program takes as input a video. **The goal here is to follow the objects present on the video**.

 ### Edge detection